jaanga/gestification/readme.md

 [Phalanges](http://jaanga.github.io/gestification/work-in-hand/phalanges/r4/phalanges.html)

-R4 is still a fail, but mush less of a fail than before...
+R4 is still a fail, but much less of a fail than before...

 ***